vardhan688/Key-Byte/README.md

 # Key-Byte
-Key-byte algorithm for image compression.
+Python implementation of Key-byte algorithm for image compression.
+The algorithm tries to get the highest compression factor and the reconstructed image looks almost similar to the original image.

 Original Image: